beaker-project/beah/documentation/admin.rst

 environment) or IPv4 is disabled on the test system to test IPv6 specific functionality (See :ref:`limitations` below).

+.. versionadded:: 0.7.4

+It is possible to ask Beah to use IPv4 exclusively for all it's network communication even when IPv6 connectivity may be possible by specifying ``beah_no_ipv6`` in the recipe's ``ksmeta`` variable (see :ref:`install-options`).

 Test system environment
 ~~~~~~~~~~~~~~~~~~~~~~~